relapse

 It takes courage to live in recovery.
 Every day, your child must choose to lead a new life without the crutch of drug or alcohol use.

 Celebrate the steps that your child has taken to change their life.
 Please encourage them to continue on their recovery path.
-You will be more optimistic when you are grateful for how far they’ve come.
+You will be more optimistic when you are grateful for their achievements.

 Access research-based resources to help you support your child in a kind, compassionate way, which can lead to change.